Jack Taylor (basketball): Personal life

 Taylor became engaged to high school sweetheart Christina Teeples in August 2013, and the two married in the summer of 2014.
 Teeples also played basketball at Black River Falls High.
 They had a daughter, Abigail, in 2016.

 Taylor became a videographer, and founded his company Taylor Media in Black River Falls.
-He also began a podcast with some of the town's residents.
+He also began a podcast with some of the town's residents, and became a co-host of the television program Discover Wisconsin.
+As of 2022, he had over 15,000 subscribers on his YouTube channel, which features clips about life in Black River Falls.
+In 2024, he became the boys basketball head coach at his alma mater Black River Falls High.